 Use more than one database to make sure you're finding the most perspectives on your research question.
-Databases are often organized by subject (for example, Sport Science or Psychology).
+Databases are often organized by subject (for example, Environmental Science or Psychology).
 Specialized subject databases can help you search more precisely in your field.
-Find subject databases in your field by clicking the Databases A-Z link below the 1Search entry field on the OSU Libraries homepage.
-On the databases page, sort your results by subjects to see a suggested list of databases in your field.
+Find subject databases in your field by clicking the Databases A-Z link below the search box on the OSU Libraries homepage.
+On the databases page, select a subject area to see a suggested list of databases in your field.

 Learn more about searching in subject databases by watching this tutorial.